adiprasad/tutorials/cifar10_resnet50/README.md

-# Fashion MNIST Tutorial
+# CIFAR10 Resnet50 Tutorial

-In this tutorial, you will learn how to apply Horovod to a [WideResNet](https://arxiv.org/abs/1605.07146) model, trained on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
+In this tutorial, you will learn how to apply Horovod to a [ResNet50](https://arxiv.org/abs/1512.03385) model, trained on the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.

 ## Prerequisites